itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-george.md

 * All source files are stored in a Bitbucket repository
 * Website load times are faster sites as there’s no backend processing
 * Minimal security risk

-CloudCannon is also easy for non-developers:

-* There's no need to preview content as editing is inline
-* **Metadata of any complexity...**
-* No design breaking changes as developers specify which content non-developers can change

 [Netflix](http://cloudcannon.com/customers/netflix/), [Engine Yard](http://cloudcannon.com/customers/engine-yard/), [Agencies](http://cloudcannon.com/customers/xtendly/) and [Freelancers](http://cloudcannon.com/customers/brandon-setter/) use CloudCannon to rapidly deploy websites for marketing teams and clients.